MASKOR/youbot/README.txt

-This is copy&paste from oringal wiki at http://www.youbot-store.com/wiki/index.php?title=Gazebo_simulation&hmswSSOID=10b4d7be36c130126e02a9c81ce579a7f71c954f
+This is taken from the original wiki shown at the following: http://www.youbot-store.com/wiki/index.php?title=Gazebo_simulation&hmswSSOID=10b4d7be36c130126e02a9c81ce579a7f71c954f